 Jan 30 2012

-Storms/Nocturnes is the trio project of Joe Locke (vibes), Geoffrey Keezer (piano), and Tim Garland (saxes, bass clarinet).
+Storms/Nocturnes is the trio project of vibraphonist Joe Locke, pianist Geoffrey Keezer and saxophonist Tim Garland.
 Seven years since their last collaboration as a trio outfit, they’ve come together to create an alluring album of uncompromising beauty.
-With the concept in mind of building song themes around geographical locations which inspired their respective muses, they have created a sonic tour guide of the music’s source while simultaneously mapping it with the finality of recorded pieces.
+With the concept in mind of building song themes around the geographical locations that were the inspiration of their respective muses, they have created a sonic tour guide of the music’s source while simultaneously mapping it out with the finality of recorded pieces.

 VIA is Bird is the Worm‘s pick for the 2011 Album of the Year.
 Let me tell you why…